P-aradox/VentBot/README.md

 `node .`

+Then add relevant info to config.json

-### Current Commands:
+### Commands:
-- !vent message

-### To-do:
-- Add moderator approval system
-- !help/!commands
-- !noun
+- !vent <message>         Send a message to the vent channel.
+This will be approved by Warwick Esports admins first.
+- !animal                 Provides a random animal for you to use to sign your messages with
-- !contacts
+- !contacts               List of useful mental health links
+- !help                   List of commands